espressif/esp-idf/docs/en/security/flash-encryption.rst

 Possible Failures
 -----------------

-Once flash encryption is enabled, the ``FLASH_CRYPT_CNT`` eFuse value will have an odd number of bits set.
+Once flash encryption is enabled, the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value will have an odd number of bits set.
 It means that all the partitions marked with the encryption flag are expected to contain encrypted ciphertext.
 Below are the three typical failure cases if the {IDF_TARGET_NAME} is erroneously loaded with plaintext data:

 1. If the bootloader partition is re-flashed with a **plaintext firmware bootloader image**, the ROM bootloader will fail to load the firmware bootloader resulting in the following failure: